carbonaut/boilerplate-api-laravel/README.md

 ## Acknowledgements
 - OAuth2 (implemented by Passport) does not recommend the use of Password Grants anymore and suggests using [Authorization Code Grant](https://oauth2.thephpleague.com/authorization-server/which-grant/) instead.
 Since we'll not be authenticating third-party applications, we changed from [Passport](https://laravel.com/docs/9.x/passport) to [Sanctum](https://laravel.com/docs/9.x/sanctum);
+- Even though a way of storing user devices is available, there's no scaffolding or examples on how to send a message.
+This should be implemented in future versions using [Notifications](https://laravel.com/docs/9.x/notifications) and [Notification Channels](https://laravel-notification-channels.com/).
+See [previous implementation](https://github.com/carbonaut/boilerplate-api-laravel/commit/3db896a57091e13c83cb2f134539870da44ef10c);
+- Our [custom user profile](https://github.com/carbonaut/boilerplate-api-laravel/commit/4489b533fe24f0a6148c82d8cdb92cb42ba5d5c8) solution was removed.
+You should either use [spatie/laravel-permission](https://github.com/spatie/laravel-permission) or wait until we release our custom package;